 All members of the board shall serve as ex-officio members of every committee to which they are not appointed.
 The ex-officio members are granted the right to fully participate in committee discussion and deliberations, but do not have the power to vote and are not to be included for purposes of a quorum.

-- The executive committee of the board shall consist of not fewer than five and not more than seven trustees, and shall include the chair, the vice chair, the past chair if that person continues to serve as a trustee, and is available to serve, and additional trustees as determined by the chair.
+- The Executive Committee of the board shall consist of not fewer than five and not more than seven trustees, and shall include the chair, the vice chair, the past chair if that person continues to serve as a trustee, and is available to serve, and additional trustees as determined by the chair to ensure broad representation.

-Subpart C. Human Resources Committee.
-The human resources committee of the board shall consist of no fewer than five and no more than seven members to be appointed by the chair annually.
-The human resources committee is charged with oversight of all system personnel policies for administrators, student employees and collective bargaining agreements throughout the system, and climate, diversity and equity matters related to system employees.
+The Human Resources Committee of the board shall consist of no fewer than five and no more than seven members to be appointed by the chair annually.
+The Human Resources Committee is charged with oversight of all system personnel policies for administrators, student employees and collective bargaining agreements throughout the system, and climate, diversity and equity matters related to system employees.

-Subpart D. Academic and Student Affairs Committee.
-The academic and student affairs committee of the board consists of no fewer than five and no more than seven members to be appointed by the chair annually.
-The academic and student affairs committee is charged with oversight of all system academic and student service policy.
-This includes program approval, academic standards, transfer policy, institutional names, systemwide strategic planning, diversity and equity matters related to students and academic programs, and academic or student-related technology matters.
+The Academic and Student Affairs Committee of the board consists of no fewer than five and no more than seven members to be appointed by the chair annually.
+The Academic and Student Affairs Committee is charged with governance and oversight of the academic programs and student services provided at the system’s colleges and universities.
+The committee’s scope includes oversight of board policies for the all system academic and student service policy to assure the highest possible quality of academic programming and service to students and the efficient use of the system’s academic and service resources.
+The committee also provides oversight to systemwide academic and student service strategic planning, diversity and equity matters related to students and academic programs, and academic or student related technology matters.

-Subpart E. Audit Committee.
-The audit committee of the board consists of no fewer than three and no more than seven members to be appointed by the chair of the board annually.
+The Audit Committee of the board consists of no fewer than three and no more than seven members to be appointed by the chair of the board annually.
 The committee shall meet at the call of its chair.
-The audit committee is charged with oversight of internal and external audits of all system functions including individual campus audits.
+The Audit Committee is charged with oversight of internal and external audits of all system functions including individual campus audits.
 The board shall hire an executive director of internal auditing and other auditors who shall report directly to the committee and the board.
 Committee members shall receive training annually on their auditing and oversight responsibilities.

-The audit committee is responsible for overseeing the service of internal and independent auditors.
+The Audit Committee is responsible for overseeing the service of internal and independent external auditors.
 Policy 1D governs the Office Internal Auditing.
-The committee has the following responsibilities for independent auditors:
+The committee has the following responsibilities for independent external auditors:

-- Oversee the process for selecting independent auditors.
+- Oversee the process for selecting and removing independent auditors.
 The committee shall select one or more independent auditors to audit system-level or institutional financial statements and recommend their appointment to the board.
-An independent audit firm may not be appointed to a particular engagement for more than six consecutive years.

 - Review any non-audit services proposed by independent auditors under contract for audit services.
 The board must approve in advance any non-audit services to be provided by independent auditors under contract for audit services unless the scope of non-audit services is completely distinct from the scope of the audit engagement.